invoke-ai/InvokeAI/docs/installation/050_INSTALLING_MODELS.md

 For this to work, the URL must not be password-protected.
 Otherwise you will receive a 404 error.

-When you import a legacy model, the CLI will first ask you what type of model this is.
-You can indicate whether it is a model based on Stable Diffusion 1.x (1.4 or 1.5), one based on Stable Diffusion 2.x, or a 1.x inpainting model.
-Be careful to indicate the correct model type, or it will not load correctly.
+When you import a legacy model, the CLI will try to figure out what type of model it is and select the correct load configuration file.
+However, one thing it can't do is to distinguish between Stable Diffusion 2.x models trained on 512x512 vs 768x768 images.
+In this case, the CLI will pop up a menu of choices, asking you to select which type of model it is.
+Please consult the model documentation to identify the correct answer, as loading with the wrong configuration will lead to black images.
 You can correct the model type after the fact using the `!edit_model` command.

-The system will then ask you a few other questions about the model, including what size image it was trained on (usually 512x512), what name and description you wish to use for it, and whether you would like to install a custom VAE (variable autoencoder) file for the model.
-For recent models, the answer to the VAE question is usually "no," but it won't hurt to answer "yes".

 After importing, the model will load.
 If this is successful, you will be asked if you want to keep the model loaded in memory to start